 Medical records are a plaintiff’s best friend in auto accident lawsuits.
 Anything related to the injuries sustained during a traffic collision should be well documented and kept in one place.
 These documents may include photos, medical bills, X-rays, lab results, diagnosis, and prognosis.

 6. Obtain property damage estimates.

-In order to avoid any charges of overstating the damages to a vehicle, drivers should have their vehicle assessed as soon as possible.
+In order to avoid any charges of overstating the damages to a vehicle, drivers should have their vehicle assessed as soon as possible by someone at a local, experienced bodyshop.
 To reduce the chances for fraudulent claims, many insurance companies also require drivers to obtain two separate repair estimates.
 For easy access, drivers should be sure to keep all paperwork related to property damages in one place.

 7. Determine the amount of injury.

 To ensure that your initial claim is enough to cover the costs associated with physical injury, an auto accident attorney will use calculations much like those employed by insurance companies.
 Injuries result in more than just medical bills.
 Claims for lost wages and pain and suffering are also acceptable in a personal injury suit.
 If you’ve been the victim of injuries resulting from a car accident in Chattanooga, TN, it might be a good idea to reach out to a Chattanooga Car Accident Lawyer.